SECPS/TraVarT/README.md

-# TraVarT - Transforming Variability Artifacts
+# TraVarT

-Transforming Variability Artifacts (TraVarT) is a tool meant to enable users to transfer commonly used variability models into one another.
+Transforming Variability Artifacts (TraVart) is a tool meant to enable users to transfer commonly used variability models into one another.
 This should help users to gain understanding between the limitations of each modeling approach, experiment with new approaches, or maybe change existing models into a more desirable format.
 The tool currently features support for FeatureIDE feature models (which are currently used as a pivot model), OVM models and DOPLER decision models.
 The software features conversion from each of those models into one another, including a full roundtrip which should maintain all possible configurations.

 ## Transformation Algorithms
 The main transformations performed by the transformation algorithms of TraVarT are outlined [here](https://github.com/SECPS/TraVarT/wiki/Algorithms).